USB notes

 - Test: Try other things in the same port, and try this device in other ports

-- Note: each pair of ports is usually the same internal hub, so only trying the one right next to it is not the best test.
+- Note: each pair of ports is usually the same internal hub, so if trying multiple, try ones at some distance rather than the one right next to it

-- Basic mice are the most useful test devices, as they are low-power and do not require drivers to work
+- Basic mice may be the most useful test devices, as they are low-power and do not require drivers to work

 - USB port in a weird state (e.g. the previous device drew too much power and triggered the polyfuse.
 But there is another reason or two)

 - (some are more sensitive/careful than others.
-Macbook polyfuses were apparently known for triggering quickly)
+Macbook's protection was apparently known for triggering very quickly)

 - Test/fix: Turn computer off completely, and then leave the power cord/battery out for a few minutes (that much is rarely necessary, but sometimes it is and it takes less time to wait a bit longer once than to reboot again)